The command line interface allows you to interact with your apps via, you guessed it, the command line. Using the main

-In addition to being useful for setting up new projects and local development, the CLI can be integrated into test and deployment pipelines, for continuous integration and continuous deployment and other "headless" automation.
+In addition to being useful for setting up new projects and for local development, the CLI can be integrated into test and deployment pipelines for continuous integration and continuous deployment (CI/CD) and other "headless" automation.

 Running in a headless mode first requires authorization using the

 slack login will expire after a certain amount of time.
 This will generate the authorization credentials required in a

 ~/.slack directory.
 Removing this directory will remove the authorization.

 Once authorized, any

-slack command can be run as normal and will use the established auth.
+slack command can be run as normal, and will use the established authorization.